Overview

 Updated the User Interface

-is at the heart of TA-Tracker, displaying the output of TA-Tracker to the user visually.
+The UI is at the heart of TA-Tracker, displaying the output of TA-Tracker to the user visually.
 As the main contributor

-, I play an integral role in ensuring that the content is being displayed to the user
+to the MainWindow of the UI, I play an integral role in ensuring that the content is being displayed to the user

 correctly, while keeping the interface simple and informative.
 I changed the overall layout of TA-Tracker by adding